Nicolas Vichiatto

-Nicolas Vichiatto da Silva (born 24 February 1997), simply known as Nicolas, is a Brazilian professional footballer who plays as a left back for América Mineiro.
+Nicolas Vichiatto da Silva (born 24 February 1997), simply known as Nicolas, is a Brazilian professional footballer who plays as a left back for Goiás.

 Club career

 Born in Arapongas, Paraná, Nicolas Vicchiato joined Atlético Paranaense's youth setup in 2012, aged 13.
 He was definitely promoted to the first team in May 2016, after impressing with the under-20 squad.

 Nicolas Vicchiato made his Série A debut on 22 June 2016, starting in a 0–0 away draw against Chapecoense; the game was only finished a day later due to the fog on the stadium.

 In July 2018 Nicolas Vicchiato joined Ponte Preta on loan until the end of December.

 In February 2019 Nicolas Vicchiato joined Atlético Goianiense on a year-long loan.